nuxt/nuxt.com/content/3.deployments/aws-amplify.md

 ## Learn more

 ::read-more{to="https://nitro.unjs.io/deploy/providers/aws-amplify" target="_blank"}
-Head over **Nitro documentation** to learn more about the Cloudflare deployment preset.
+Head over **Nitro documentation** to learn more about the aws-amplify deployment preset.
 ::